-National Sport Strategy for 2016-2032 project include a general objective for the development of sport, in line with the EU Physical Activity Guidelines, including the following specific objectives:
+The National Sport Strategy for 2016-2032 project included a general objective for the development of sport, in line with the EU Physical Activity Guidelines, aiming to achieve the following specific objectives:

 - Raising the level of information and education of citizens on the importance and benefits of practicing physical activity and sport

 - Removing obstacles to the practice of mass sports, including both renovating sports facilities for mass sports and preparing qualified human resources to support amateur athletes

 - Development of public programmes for mass sports, including organising and funding these programmes